 ●For most patients with community-acquired, non-travel-associated diarrhea, we recommend not routinely administering empiric antibiotic therapy (algorithm 1) (Grade 1B).
 Antibiotic therapy can reduce the duration of diarrhea and other symptoms by several days, but potential drawbacks include side effects, promotion of bacterial resistance, eradication of normal flora (and increased susceptibility to C. difficile infection), and cost.
 The benefit of symptom reduction does not outweigh these drawbacks in most individuals with acute diarrhea, which is usually short-lived and caused by viruses.

 •However, for select patients, empiric antibiotic treatment may have a greater relative benefit.
-We suggest empiric antibiotic therapy for patients with severe disease, features suggestive of invasive bacterial infection (bloody or mucoid stools), host factors that increase the risk for complications, or disease longer than one week, and in cases of public health concern (Grade 2B).
+We suggest empiric antibiotic therapy for patients with severe disease, features suggestive of invasive bacterial infection (bloody or mucoid stools), or host factors that increase the risk for complications (Grade 2B).
 (See 'Indications' above.)

 For most adults with highly symptomatic or severe bloody diarrhea, the benefits of antibiotic therapy likely outweigh the low risk of potential complications from treating EHEC.
 It is reasonable to withhold empiric antibiotic therapy pending stool testing to rule out EHEC or Shiga toxin production in stable patients when the likelihood of EHEC is higher (eg, bloody diarrhea in the setting of an outbreak or in an afebrile patient).
 (See 'Indications' above.)